10

 – ff524

-Sep 27, 2015 at 6:07
+Commented Sep 27, 2015 at 6:07

 @ff524: Right, but don't forget the OP said "My ultimate goal is to teach undergraduate level mathematics, that is, classes such as calculus and differential equations, as well as introductory proof-based courses like linear algebra, abstract algebra, and real and complex analysis."
 At most community colleges I'm familiar with, the highest level math course taught would be either calculus or differential equations, the majority of the teaching would be at the precalculus level, and being able to teach the highest level courses is positively correlated with having a PhD.
-Sep 27, 2015 at 6:15
+Commented Sep 27, 2015 at 6:15

 • 2